Equity-Minded Hiring

 of implicit bias, in order to then thoughtfully consider the ways bias can manifest

-it should take approximately 1.5-2 hours (90-120 min) to complete; however, in order
+it should take approximately 2-2.5 hours to complete.

 - The Chronicle article, Why Your ‘Objective’ Screening Rubric Produced Biased Results, highlights some common biases that can influence our assessment of candidates.